Onlymiind/transpiler/README.md

 ## Current Status

-The compiler in it's current state implements a significant part of basic functionality, although a large number of crucial features is (for now) missing.
-It also takes a number of shortcuts by transpiling source code into C instead of machine language (e.g. there is no optimization pass whatsoever).
+The compiler in it's current state implements a significant part of basic programming laguage features, although the language remains quite simplistic (for now).
+The compiler also takes a number of shortcuts by transpiling source code into C instead of machine language (e.g. there is no optimization pass whatsoever).

 Currently inmplemented:
-- Basic strict type system
+- Basic static strict type system
 - Arbitrary expressions
 - Explicit type conversions
 - Functions and function calls